aminsaedi/payir-v2/README.md

 `pay.send(amount,callbackUrl,options)`

-returns a promis witch can be rejected if `amount<=10000` or your callback url is not correct and resilved with this object : `{status: 1, token: "createdToken"}`
+returns a promis witch can be rejected if `amount<=10000` or your callback url is not correct or resolved with this object : `{status: 1, token: "createdToken", gatewayUrl : "https://linkToGateway"}`

 | Name        | Required | Description                                                                                              |
 | ----------- | -------- | -------------------------------------------------------------------------------------------------------- |